Welcome to today's edition of the Rush 24-7 podcast.

 They might not think there's a conflict at all.

-I mean, I think intelligence guided by experience should tell everybody that you it it's a mistake to look at the Democrat Party, modern Democrat Party through the prism of old-time politics.
+I mean, I think intelligence guided by experience should tell everybody that it's a mistake to look at the Democrat party, modern Democrat Party through the prism of old-time politics.

 There's no such thing as honor.